VertaAI/modeldb/client/verta/docs/tutorials/organizations/create_organization.rst

-Creating an organization
+Creating an Organization
 ========================

 Sometimes it's easier to manage projects and people by grouping them.
-An organization allows you to share permissions and visibility across them.
+An organization allows you to share permissions and visibility settings for such groups.

 Listing organizations
 ---------------------